When you spend $50 or more (Not Including Tax)!

 Frozen broccoli will last about six months in the freezer.
 Or you can pickle it using a pressure canner.
 Pickled broccoli will last about one year.

 Because of the low acid in broccoli, it cannot be canned like bush beans.

-If looking for seed production from open pollinated varieties then let the florets turn into stalks.
+If you are looking for seed production from open pollinated varieties, then let the florets turn into stalks.
 Stalks will then produce flowers.
 Flowers will produce pods.
 Each pod will have 4 to 6 seeds in it.
 You can get thousands of seeds from one plant.
 Of course you may have to cover them because birds will like them as well.
 I found this out the hard way when I had some almost ready to harvest and the birds got them.
 In one night they ate thousands of seeds.

 Some broccoli will produce side shoots once the main head is harvested.

 At the end of the season, insect-free and disease-free plants can be put in the compost bin.
 The best way to accomplish this is to shred the plants.

 If the plants have insects or disease, put in a plastic bag and throw in the trash can.

 David’s Garden Seeds®, gardening is our passion.
 We provide top quality,

 non-GMO seeds so families can learn about gardening and love it.
 In turn, we